BaptisteHiggs/WorkflowAnalysis/ShadowAnalysis/ShadowAnalysis.md

 7. The buildings are now ready to be imported into grasshopper.
 Open up grasshopper, importing the buildings and the terrain.

-8. In order to determine the shadows, we'll need data on the sun and it's location.
+8. In order to determine the shadows, we'll need data on the sun and it's location, which will be provided by ladybug.
+Assuming that you already have Ladybug installed, to get the relevant EPW (**E**nergy**P**lus **W**eather) files, we'll need to visit [this website](http://www.ladybug.tools/epwmap/).

-9.
+9. After navigating to the relevant location, right click